Your Hosts - Naomi, Heather (and Pippa will be joining us this year.

 If you are keen to read and see more about what we like to paint, draw or create, other than what is written below, please refer to the blog section of this website under our names.

 From inland Hawkes Bay and then Ngongotaha, my family’s creativity was nurtured and celebrated throughout our upbringing.
-As an Occupational Therapist I have been creative in my work whenever possible.
-Now our children are grown I’m enjoying spending more time drawing and painting.
+As an occupational therapist I have been creative in my work whenever possible.

 Music has also been a big part of my life.
 There are guitars, ukuleles, songbooks and willing participants here should any visitors feel a yearning to put them to good use.